SwampPear/blam/docs/3_data_types.md

 ```

 ## Collections
-Collections are heterogeneous containers that may hold any type.
-They are weakly typed and growable.
+Collections are heterogeneous, weakly typed, and growable.
+Intended for prototyping only; avoid in production where
+static typing and vectors are preferred.
 ```
 collection = [1, true]
 ```